cata07/Getting-and-Cleaning-Data/README.md

 3. "-" | "," --> "."
 4. "(" | ")" --> ""

-If we prefere very short name:
+If we prefer very short name:
 5. "Body" --> "B."
 6. "Acc" --> "A."
 7. "Gravity" --> "G."